The Castle

 To the north, the castle had a building that was built around a square, which has now disappeared.
 There is still an enormous square tower, a real dungeon with a very slender roof, housing a stone spiral staircase of remarkable size.

-This ensemble was redesigned in the mid-16th century.
+This ensemble was redesigned in the middle of the 16th century.
 The attic is illuminated by the characteristic dormer windows of the period, with lintels decorated with circles and triglyphs, tympanum occupied by a man’s or woman’s head, all topped by a triangular pediment, framed by pilasters, now damaged and sometimes even destroyed.

 To the south, a narrow wing forms a gallery with five semicircular arches, dating from the Henry II period.